 We acknowledge the Woiworung people, the traditional custodians of the land and waterways on which the rail trail is built.

 In the late 1880s land boom, a railway line was built through the then outer eastern suburbs.
-It was also supposed to link the Gippsland line with Spencer Street (now Southern Cross) station prior to the construction of the viaduct between Flinders and Spencer Street stations.
+It was supposed to link the Gippsland line with Spencer St (now Southern Cross) station prior to the construction of the viaduct between Flinders and Spencer street stations.